PenGallery

 The plastic barrel models differ only in their treatment of the cap and clip, made either in sterling silver or gold filled metal.
 The only combination not offered was a sterling cap with a sterling clip.

-Slim Ventura - The standard model, featuring a plastic barrel and gold filled metal cap.
-There might be some debate on what the most commonly produced model was, but the all gold fill cap model was the entry level pen.
+Slim Ventura, Model 717: The standard model, featuring a plastic barrel and gold plated metal cap.
+There might be some debate on what the most commonly produced model was, but the all gold plated cap model was the entry level pen.
 There was no plastic cap Slim Ventura and no trim bands on any model.
 All following models have the same engravings and nibs, varying only by material combinations.

 Identification guide and features:

-• Nib grades included extra fine, fine, medium, and broad
+- Nib grades included extra fine, fine, medium, and broad, with both flexible and manifold nibs available

-Sterling Cap Slim Ventura - The sterling cap model retains the gold filled clip from the standard Slim Ventura.
+Sterling Cap Slim Ventura, Model 719: The sterling cap model upgrades the gold plated clip to gold filled from the standard Slim Ventura.
 Other than the cap itself, it's identical to the standard model.
 It's interesting to note that the sterling cap model is an upgrade from the base Slim Ventura, but the all sterling silver Slim Ventura model is second to the all gold-filled model as the top of the line.

 Identification guide and features:

-• Nib grades included extra fine, fine, medium, and broad
+- Nib grades included extra fine, fine, medium, and broad, with both flexible and manifold nibs available

-Sterling Clip Slim Ventura - The sterling clip model replaces the gold filled clip from the standard Slim Ventura with a sterling silver one.
+Sterling Clip Slim Ventura, Model 721: The sterling clip model replaces the gold plated clip from the standard Slim Ventura with a sterling silver one and now the cap is gold filled, an upgrade from gold plating.
 The clip is not hallmarked.
 In strange Eversharp logic, there is obviously more sterling silver in the sterling cap model, but it is priced lower than the sterling clip model.
 This model represents the top of the line for the plastic barreled pens.

 Identification guide and features:

-• Nib grades included extra fine, fine, medium, and broad
+- Nib grades included extra fine, fine, medium, and broad, with both flexible and manifold nibs available

-Sterling Silver Slim Ventura - The all sterling silver model is the only version that has a sterling cap with a sterling clip.
+Sterling Silver Slim Ventura, Model 723: The all sterling silver model is the only version that has a sterling cap with a sterling clip.
 Only the cap is hallmarked.
-Interestingly, though advertisements show a sterling section, examples with plastic sections are common.
+Interestingly, though advertisements show a sterling section, examples with plastic sections are commonly found.

 Identification guide and features:

-• Nib grades included extra fine, fine, medium, and broad
+- Nib grades included extra fine, fine, medium, and broad, with both flexible and manifold nibs available

 Identification guide and features:

-• Gold filled cap and barrel chased with a repeating pattern of four straight engraved lines and a blank space, hallmarked "STERLING"
+- Gold filled cap and barrel chased with a repeating pattern of four straight engraved lines and a blank space

 Performance